BurntSushi/blog/content/post/transducers.md

 ### Brief introduction

 The `fst` command line tool has several commands.
-Some of them are serve a purely diagnostic role (i.e., "I want to look at a particular state in the underlying transducer") while others are more utilitarian.
+Some of them serve a purely diagnostic role (i.e., "I want to look at a particular state in the underlying transducer") while others are more utilitarian.
 In this article, we'll focus on the latter.

 Here are the commands:

 * `dot` - Outputs an FST to the "dot" format, which can be used by GraphViz to render a visual display of the image.
 I used this utility to create many of the images in this blog post.
-* `fuzzy` - Run a fuzzy query based on edit distance against an FST.
+* `fuzzy` - Run a fuzzy query based on Levenshtein distance against an FST.
 * `grep` - Run a regular expression query against an FST.
 * `range` - Run a range query against an FST.
 * `set` - Create an ordered set represented by an FST.
 Its input is simple a